How to Develop Black-and-White Film at Home

 In this short guide, I’ll show you how to choose the chemicals, list all the tools you’ll need to develop your film, explain how to prepare your solutions and give you helpful tools to calculate your timing/agitation for best results.

 In this guide: Picking your first developer.
 Tools and chemicals.
 Working space.
 Loading film into Paterson reels.
 Mixing the chemicals.
 Finding developer times and dilutions.
 Agitation technique.
 Stand and semi-stand development.
 Stop, fix, and an optional wetting agent.
+Keeping track of the chemicals and their expiration dates.
 Drying, scanning, and archiving developed colour film.
 Storing tools and chemicals.
 Safe disposal.
 Support this blog & get premium features with GOLD memberships!

 Picking your first developer.